 - Prioritize: When you prioritize things in your mind, things get sorted out.
 Create visual clues to remember essential things.

 As hormones are accountable for balancing our lives, it’s crucial to remember that our bodies change as we age, and therefore, our needs change as well.
-Ten years ago, what worked for you will likely not have a similar outcome today, and that goes for rest, meditate, do exercise, and eat healthily.
+Ten years ago, what worked for you will likely not have a similar outcome today, and that goes for all other activities like taking a rest, meditating, doing exercise, and eating healthily.